Helical Topological Superconducting Pairing at Finite Excitation Energies

 The topological classification of our 3D model in class DIII is captured by a $\mathbb{Z}$ topological index at low energies \citep{Comment_TopolClass,Topological-Classification-2007,Topological-Classification-2008,Topological-Classification-2011,Topological-Classification-2013,Topological-Classification-2016}.
 We are, however, interested in a different type of topological classification at finite excitation energies.
 This classification is based on the sum of four $\mathbb{Z}_2$ indices stemming form a quantization of the Berry phase defined for each block presented in Eq. \eqref{Blockdiag}.
 Note that $\hat{h}_{{\bf k},-}^{+-}$ is essentially a replica of $\hat{h}_{{\bf k},+}^{+-}$, owing to the presence of $\mathcal{\hat{D}}_{\mathbf{n}}(\pi,\epsilon)$ symmetry.
 Additionally, $\hat{h}_{{\bf k},\pm}^{-+}$ represent the particle-hole counterparts of $\hat{h}_{{\bf k},\pm}^{+-}$.
 Therefore, the decoupled sectors in Eq. \eqref{Blockdiag} are topologically identical.
 The topological invariant is given by $Z=\sum_{\lambda\nu\nu^{\prime}}\ensuremath{N_{\lambda}^{\nu\nu^{\prime}}}$ with $\mathbb{Z}_2$ index $N_{\lambda}^{\nu\nu^{\prime}}=(1/\pi)\oint_{c}d{\bf k}\cdot i\langle u_{{\bf k},\lambda}^{\nu\nu^{\prime}}|\boldsymbol{\nabla}_{{\bf k}}|u_{{\bf k},\lambda}^{\nu\nu^{\prime}}\rangle$, where $|u_{{\bf k},\lambda}^{\nu\nu^{\prime}}\rangle$ is the eigenspinor of $\hat{h}_{{\bf k},\lambda}^{\nu\nu^{\prime}}$ associated with the lower energy band \citep{Berry-1,Berry-2,Berry-3,Berry-4}.
 In the topological phase, $N_{\lambda}^{\nu\nu^{\prime}}$ is quantized due to parity symmetry implied by $\hat{\tau}_z\hat{h}_{{\bf k},\lambda}^{\nu\nu^{\prime}}\hat{\tau}^{-1}_z=\hat{h}_{{-\bf k},\lambda}^{\nu\nu^{\prime}}$.
 We obtain analytically that $\hat{h}_{{\bf k},\lambda}^{\nu\nu^{\prime}}$ is topologically nontrivial with $N_{\lambda}^{\nu\nu^{\prime}}=1$, when $\mu/\Delta\in[\mu_{c},0]\ ([0,\mu_{c}])$ for $\text{sgn}(\alpha)=\text{sgn}(\beta)=-(+)1$.
 The topological phase diagram in Fig.~\ref{Fig1}(c) illustrates this analysis \cite{Comment_Table}.
 The topological index becomes a net value of $Z=4$ indicating the emergence of two pairs of helical Dirac states on the surface of superconductor, cf. Fig. \ref{Fig2}(e).
 One helical pair appears at positive excitation energy while the other pair emerges at negative excitation energy \citep{Comment_FourfoldDeg}.

 \textit{2D surface states.}\textemdash{} The HSSs disperse linearly in the vicinity of the $\Gamma$ point of the 2D surface Brillouin zone as illustrated in Fig.~\ref{Fig2}(c) and \ref{Fig2}(d).
 At larger momenta, the surface dispersion connects to the bulk states.
-This is due to the intra-band pairing at the Fermi energy, i.e., $\hat{\Delta}_{{\bf k}}^{\text{intra}}$.
+This is due to the intraband pairing at the Fermi energy, i.e., $\hat{\Delta}_{{\bf k}}^{\text{intra}}$.
 It is finite for nonvanishing $k_{x}$ or $k_{y}$.
-Hence, $\hat{\mathscr{H}}^{\prime}({\bf k})$ is no longer block-diagonal and the pseudospin rotation symmetry is broken.
+Hence, $\hat{\mathscr{H}}^{\prime}({\bf k})$ is no longer block-diagonal.
 This lifts the twofold degeneracy except at the Dirac points, which is the reason for the emergence of helical Dirac surface cones at FEs.